SUNY Downstate Health Sciences University

 Division of Head and Neck Surgery and Oncology

 Krishnamurthi Sundaram, MD

 Natalya Chernichenko, MD

 As a comprehensive head and neck cancer center, we place a special emphasis on quality of life of cancer patients and their families that led to establishment of our survivorship program.
 Head and neck cancer can impact some of the most basic human functions, including swallowing, speech, sight, fertility and appearance just to name a few.
-Our head and neck surgeons as well as our laryngologists, Dr. Bentsianov [division director] and Dr. Silverman, in collaboration with speech and language pathologists, Dr. Luis Riquelme and Ms. Alexandra Soyfer, work with our patients to rehabilitate every aspect of speech and swallowing function following ablative head and neck surgery.
-Physicians in the Division of Microvascular and Reconstructive Surgery have been working closely with our cancer surgeons on advanced reconstructive procedures for head and neck cancer.
+Our head and neck surgeons as well as our laryngologists, Dr. Bentsianov and Dr. Abu-Ghanem, in collaboration with speech and language pathologists, Dr. Luis Riquelme and Ms. Alexandra Soyfer, work with our patients to rehabilitate every aspect of speech and swallowing function following ablative head and neck surgery.
+Physicians in the Division of Microvascular and Reconstructive Surgery, Dr. Azoulay, Dr. Butts and Dr. Russo, have been working closely with our cancer surgeons on advanced reconstructive procedures for head and neck cancer.